-During the year ended December 31, 2012, there are no recent sales of unregistered securities that were not previously disclosed in a Current Report on Form 8-K or a Quarterly Report on Form 10-Q.
+Other than the above, there are no recent sales of unregistered securities that were not previously disclosed in a Current Report on Form 8-K or a Quarterly Report on Form 10-Q.

 Rule 10B-18 Transactions

 During the years ended December 31, 2012, there were no repurchases of the Company's common stock by the Company.